sheltermanager/asm3/doc/manual/options.rst

   For this option to work, you must have configured the system email in the Email tab of this screen and your users must have email addresses set.

+* Email users their outstanding diary notes once per week on: This option will cause the system to send users an email containing their outstanding diary notes as part of the overnight batch on the day of the week you specify.

 * Email users immediately when a diary note assigned to them is created or
   updated: This option will cause an email be sent to any users a diary note is assigned to as soon as you create or make a change to it.